 My journey did not end after I accomplished my life-long dream to skydive in New Zealand.
-I continued up north to Lake Tekapo, a place where the color of the lake will fool you into thinking that it was photoshopped and then reunited with my friends, Viola and Megan again in Mt Cook.
+I continued up north to Lake Tekapo, a place where the color of the lake will fool you into thinking that it was photoshopped and then reunited with my friends, Viola, and Megan again in Mt Cook.
 We then joined force and tackled the Hooker Valley walk together.
-Here are our experience:
+Here is our experience:

 You get what you paid for?
 In this case I got this view for paying a cheap price of a dorm room in a hostel near Lake Tekapo.
 The hostel I stayed was the YHA Lake Tekapo.

 It felt weird being alone again after traveling around with other people for so long.

 But that did not stop me from going out and explored the area.
 The color of the lake was ridiculously blue.
 It was like I was in a Disney's cartoon.
 So vibrant and vivid!

 It was a clear day, but it was way too windy to do anything.
 I could not even set a tripod up without having it blown off in seconds.

 Visit the Church of the Good Shepherd at Night